simeonkr/HaGL/README.md

 and appreciated.

-The best way to keep the project alive is to demonstrate its usefulness through a wide range of interesting examples.
+The best way to keep the project alive is to demonstrate its usefulness through a wide range of interesting examples and tutorials.
 Another potential area to explore is the creation of high-level libraries for specific types of visual applications, as well as improving the supporting library that ships with HaGL.